Competition Policy for Economists

-This highly successful two-day course is aimed at those who are relatively new to competition policy.
+This highly successful course has been adapted this year for delivery in an online environment, the sessions have been spread across a number of weeks and the content amended to offer a more interactive experience.
+It is aimed at those who are relatively new to competition policy.
 Delivered by experienced practitioners from both the private and public sector, you will be given an in-depth introduction to the economic analysis involved in competition law and how it fits into the legal framework.

-The focus will be on the core elements of standard antitrust, including the assessment of anti-competitive agreements, mergers and abuse of dominance.
+The focus will be on the core elements of standard antitrust, including the assessment of anti-competitive agreements, mergers and abuse of dominance in an EU/UK context.
 Each of the eight sessions will involve a mix of presentation and interactive work to provide you with practical analytical tools for use back in the workplace.

 Speakers will include representatives from the Centre for Competition Policy, Charles River Associates, Competition and Markets Authority, Oxera, RBB Economics, Frontier Economics and Compass Lexecon.

 - Price-based Exclusionary Abuse: Predation, Conditional Rebates and Margin Squeeze